 Material Selection

-The material you choose determines the performance and manufacturability of your PCB.
+The material you choose determines the performance and manufacturability of your PCB prototype.
 When choosing the materials, consider heat stability, moisture resistance/absorption, and dielectric properties.
 Choosing an appropriate material boosts signal integrity, reduces losses, and improves functionality in various applications.

 In addition to the above considerations, you can also read our PCB Design tips article to get more information on designing PCBs.
 Otherwise, consider our PCB Design services to make it easier for you.